diamond-one/Ableton_Control/README.md

 ## **Contributing**

-- TBD  - Hoping from some TAKT brain power for the hardware redesign edesign Control scripts so daisy-chaining
+- TBD  - Hoping from some TAKT brain power for the hardware redesign design Control scripts so daisy-chaining

 ## **Contributing**